Rock13.com

 Why is it here?

-In a nutshell I was annoyed by sites, when I could find them, that featured the topics that Rock13.com originally focused on; i.e. World Wrestling Entertainment and La Femme Nikita.
+In a nutshell I was annoyed by sites, when I could find them, that featured the topics that Rock13.com originally focused on; i.e. World Wrestling Entertainment and La Femme Nikita at LFNikita.com.
 (Keep in mind, this was late 1997 when Google was just beginning.)
-Hehe, I was using Google before Google was cool, and well before google became a verb, back when it was still hosted at Stanford.
-As the years passed, WWE realized the power of the web and have all sorts of information archived including everything they got in the WCW acquisition; thus I have little reason to continue in that area of Rock13 other than the occaisional commentary or article..
+Hehe, I was using Google before Google was cool, and well before google became a verb; back when it was still hosted at Stanford.
+As the years passed, WWE realized the power of the web and have all sorts of information archived including everything they got in the WCW acquisition; thus I have little reason to continue in that area of Rock13 other than the occasional commentary or article.

 Much of the material here is as much for my own use as yours.
-I'm not making money off of it (okay so a little from the Amazon affiliate program).
-I'm not being graded[1] or held at gun point.
+I'm not making money off of it, okay so a little from the Amazon affiliate program (and clicking those links before you buy something does help by the way).
+I'm not being graded or held at gun point.
 I could just as well reference the files locally but I thought I'd provide some resources that someone may find useful.

-Many changes have been incorporated over time to simplify navigation, to provide a more standards compliant site that displays well in old (and future) web browsers, and to improve load and rendering time.
-Of course some of the changes have been made to improve search engine indexing, but most have been made to make navigation and/or bookmarking, easier for you -- the user.
+Many changes have been incorporated over time to simplify navigation, to provide a more standards compliant site that displays well in old (and future) web browsers, and to improve load and rendering time (so most of us are on DSL or other highspeed connections now but fast loading time is still a goal).
+Of course some of the changes have been made to improve search engine indexing, but most have been made to make navigation and or bookmarking, easier for you -- the user.
 Isn't that nice of me?

 How was it created?